SouvikNM/Uber-Trip-Analysis-Dashboard/README.md

 🛠️ Tools Used
 Power BI for data visualization and dashboard creation

-Excel / CSV for raw data preparation
+Excel / CSV for raw data preparation (Two table: Location Table and Trip Details Table)

 DAX & Power Query for data modeling and transformation